Alberta cabinet minister, premier's chief of staff resign over holiday travel, other MLAs demoted | CBC News

 Alberta cabinet minister, premier's chief of staff resign over holiday travel, other MLAs demoted

-Albertans 'right to be angry about people in positions of leadership vacationing outside of the country'
+Alberta Premier Jason Kenney has accepted the resignations of Grande Prairie MLA Tracy Allard as minister of municipal affairs and of Jamie Huckabay, his chief of staff.

-Premier Jason Kenney has accepted the resignations of Grande Prairie MLA Tracy Allard as minister of municipal affairs and Jamie Huckabay as his chief of staff.
+They join a growing number of politicians across Canada who have admitted to travelling outside the country despite pandemic restrictions, leading to resignations in some cases.
+They include former Ontario finance minister Rod Phillips, a Progressive Conservative; Liberal MP Kamal Khera; and New Democrat MP Niki Ashton.

-In a Facebook post Monday, Kenney said he has also demoted five other UCP MLAs who travelled internationally over the holidays.
+In a Facebook post on Monday, Kenney said he has also demoted five other United Conservative Party MLAs who travelled internationally over the holidays.

-Calgary-Klein MLA Jeremy Nixon has been stripped from his position as parliamentary secretary for civil society.
-Red Deer-South MLA Jason Stephan has been removed from Treasury Board.
+Calgary-Klein MLA Jeremy Nixon has been stripped from his position as parliamentary secretary for civil society, while Red Deer-South MLA Jason Stephan has been removed from Treasury Board.

 Transportation Minister Ric McIver will take over municipal affairs until a new minister is appointed, Kenney said.
 Larry Kaumeyer, the current principal secretary, will serve as interim chief of staff.